Beneficial Insects in the Garden

 1. Pollinators: We depend on these insects—including bees, butterflies, flies, and moths—to pollinate our garden’s flowers.

 2. Predators: These insects eliminate pests by eating them.
-Things like ladybugs, praying mantids, and green lacewing larvae fall into this category.
+Ladybugs, praying mantids, and green lacewing larvae fall into this category.

 Meet the Beneficial Bugs in Your Backyard

 Everyone knows their bees from their butterflies, but what about the many other beneficial bugs?
-It’s likely that you’ve already seen these good guys in your garden, but maybe you weren’t formally introduced.
+Likely, you’ve already seen these good guys in your garden, but maybe you weren’t formally introduced.
 Here are a few you might want to become acquainted with:

 Ladybugs